Paid Work in New Zealand

 You’ll need to cover the rest of your meals, snacks and drinks yourself.
 This means you’ve got the flexibility to eat where and when you like, and to try a wide variety of New Zealand’s diverse cuisine.
 Alternatively, you can prepare meals for yourself in the hostel kitchens if you’re on a tight budget.

-North Island - October to March - The trip kicks off on day 1 in Auckland so you will need to fly into Auckland International Airport (AKL)
+North Island - The trip kicks off on day 1 in Auckland so you will need to fly into Auckland International Airport (AKL)

-South Island - April to September - The trip kicks off on day 1 in Queenstown so you will need to fly into Queenstown Airport (ZQN)
+South Island - The trip kicks off on day 1 in Queenstown so you will need to fly into Queenstown Airport (ZQN)

 There are no activities planned until the welcome meeting this evening, so arrive at a time that suits you and a member of the local team will collect you from the airport..